hackdefendr/skydeck-live/README.md

 - **Quote Post Display**: Quoted posts are displayed in full with embedded media
 - **Repost Indicators**: Clear visual indication of reposts with attribution
 - **User Display**: Username and handle shown on separate lines for clarity
+- **Clickable Avatars**: Click any user's avatar to view their profile in a popup with follow/unfollow actions

+### Interactive Notifications
+- **Clickable Notifications**: Click on any notification to view the full thread
+- **Quick Reply**: Reply or quote posts directly from the notification thread view
+- **Thread Context**: See parent posts and all replies when clicking a notification
+- **Visual Feedback**: Hover effects and cursor indicators show clickable notifications

 ### Media Support
 - **Images**: Full-size image lightbox with alt text display